WISCONSIN CANADA GOOSE HUNT

 *Includes daily guided goose hunt*

 A 50% deposit required on all bookings.
 No dates can be held with out a deposit.
 All deposits are non refundable.
-All booked hunts must be completed in the 2014/2015 season.
+All booked hunts must be completed with in the season of booking.

 WHAT ELSE YOU NEED TO KNOW